ENG517/Procedure/kenneym/seatingorientation.md

 * Event reservation confirmation
 * Physical means to lift and push around tables and chairs

-If you did not reserve the space for your event, please fill out **this form**
+If you did not reserve the space for your event, please fill out **this form.**

 ### Landing Seating Materials Checklist
 * 2 tables